What are the worship services like?

 High-school students are welcome in our services.
 Always.
 They are also invited to join a youth group that meets on Sunday evenings.
 They can also participate in the full range of congregational activities.
-Some teens serve as teachers or teaching assistants in religious education classes for younger children; some sing in the choir or engage in social-action projects.
+Some teens serve as teachers or teaching assistants in small groups for younger children; some sing in the choir or engage in social-action projects.
 Please see our section on youth for more information.

-How do I know if the Congregation is right for me?
+How do I know if Beacon is right for me?

 Come check us out!
 Whenever you are looking for a congregational home, try to visit at least three to five times.
 That will give you a good feel for congregational life, the variety of worship services, and the different opportunities.
 Then trust your feelings.
 Congregations of different denominations and even within a single denomination all have different personalities.
 At Beacon, you will be in the midst of a vibrant community, grounded in our spiritual lives and values and committed to social justice.